GilmarBrito/mb-challenge/README.md

 ##### Execute (After run up docker containers)

 [http://localhost:8080](http://localhost:8080)
+User:
+Password: secret

 * PS.:
   - To run the application, port 8080 on localhost (127.0.0.1) must be free.
-  - The .env.template was posted with the api-key just to facilitate installation by the evaluator.
+  - The .env was posted with the api-key just to facilitate installation by the evaluator.
+We do not recommend this practice.
+  - The user and password data was posted just to facilitate installation by the evaluator.
 We do not recommend this practice.
   - The api-key was created precisely for this challenge, so it can be shared in the repository.